javiersteg/raspberry-noaa-v2-amd64/README.md

 These images are not always up to speed with the latest code, but lots of folks find images are a great way to get started quickly!

 ## Quick Start - building latest from the source on this repo
+/// IMPORTANT ///
+To install you need to follow this Steps to get it working.

 Want to build your own, but don't want all the nitty-gritty details?
 Here's the quick-start - if you have questions, continue reading the rest of this README or